Are you a teacher at Utrecht University and working on online educational material that you want to share with fellow teachers or students?

-Whether you want to get inspired or prepare your course more effectively; educational repository makes it possible.
-It is a tool to store digital learning material in a sustainable way and to make it easier to find.
+Whether you want to safely share, get inspired or prepare your course more effectively; the educational repository makes it possible.
+It is a tool to store digital learning material in a sustainable way and to make it easier to find

 - You can easily collaborate on course materials